3CordGuy/coders-liturgy/src/routes/prayers/for-provision-and-paydays.md

 **Yet, you supply.**

-And In this arrival of this bounty, I ask for wisdom.<br/>
+And with the arrival of this bounty, I ask for wisdom.<br/>
 Help me to rightly allocate these resources.<br/>
 Give me a kingdom focus and a heart to love others.<br/>
 Ready to give—because you gave all in Jesus.<br/>